interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 < Body: Binary OER-Encoded ILP Fulfill or Reject Packet >
 ```

-If the request included a `Callback-Url` header and `Request-Id` header, the recipient handling the ILP Prepare SHOULD choose to handle the packet asynchronously and return the corresponding ILP Fulfill/Reject in a separate outgoing HTTP request.
+If the request includes a `Prefer: respond-async` header, the recipient handling the ILP Prepare SHOULD choose to handle the packet asynchronously and return the corresponding ILP Fulfill/Reject in a separate outgoing HTTP request.

-In the asynchronous mode, if the request is semantically valid, the recipient MUST respond immediately that the ILP Prepare is accepted for processing, even if the packet will ultimately be rejected:
+If the request is semantically valid and the recipient chooses to handle it asynchronously, they MUST respond immediately that the ILP Prepare is accepted for processing, even if the packet will ultimately be rejected:

 ```http
 HTTP/x.x 202 Accepted